-Section 6: Performance Regulations - During the Performance
+Section 21: Performance Regulations - During the Performance

-- 6.01 For this section of Regulations, "the Performance" refers to the time from "following the completion of the Announcement" (5.04) through "the end of live music" (5.05). - All aspects of the performance must be performed by students.
+- 21.01 For this section of Regulations, "the Performance" refers to the time from "following the completion of the Announcement" (20.04) through "the end of live music" (20.05). - 21.02 All aspects of the performance must be performed by students.
 No adult activity during the performance may contribute directly to the music or visual program.
-See 6.04-6.05 for specifics and exceptions. - 6.03 The triggering of (performing with) electronic music, sound effects, voiceovers, any/all lighting effects, and/or visual items (e.g., "remote control"), is only permissible by a student performer who is within field boundaries.
+See 21.04 & 21.05 for specifics and exceptions. - 21.03 Sound Effects, Voiceovers, and Lighting Effects

+The triggering of sound effects, voiceovers, any/all lighting effects, and/or visual items is only permissible by a student performer.
 Adults may provide direction to student operators of such equipment, so long as they remain outside of the Performance Field.

-6.04 Audio Balances/Volume Controls
+21.04 Audio Balances, Volume Controls and Lighting Devices

-A Student running a mixing board or wireless mixing device (i.e., balancing wireless microphones, etc.) may be located outside the boundaries of the Performance Field without penalty.
+A Student running a mixing board, wireless mixing device (i.e., balancing wireless microphones, etc.), or lighting device may be located outside the boundaries of the Performance Field without penalty.